JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 When the touch method is triggered, I trigger `ToggleGrab()` which I know will grab the tar ball.
 To prevent the player from dropping it manually and ending up in a weird state, I store the grip point and disable it.
 During the update method I check if the speed reaches a certain threshold after being gripped.
 At that point I enable the grip point again and toggle the grab to drop the tar ball.

+### Extension Cube (advanced)

+- `ViveGripExample_ExtendGrab`
+- `ViveGripExample_ExtendHighlight`
+- `ViveGrip_GripPoint.ToggleGrab()`
+- `ViveGrip_Highlighter.enabled`

+As the extension documentation explains, you can adjust core functionality with scripts that hook into Vive Grip events.
+This cube has scripts that use these events to transform the default grab setting into a toggle for the cube and change how the cube is highlighted.

+For the grab, we simply toggle the grab when the object is released, similar to what we see for the tar ball.
+There's also a small countdown to make sure that simply releasing the grab after some time won't toggle it.

+The highlight disables the default behaviour by disabling `ViveGrip_Highlighter`.
+It then replaces it with its own logic that modifies the renderer's textures instead of its colours.

 ### Door (advanced)

 - `ViveGrip_Grabbable`